jpraguer/jpraguer.github.io/_pages/about.md

   I specialise in exploratory analyses and data visualisations. :smile:<br/>
   <small>I currently live in Prague, Czech Republic, but am keen to travel after the global pandemic subsides.</small>
 intro:
+  - image_path: /assets/images/about.jpg
-  - excerpt: "After taking online courses in computer science and machine learning alongside fulltime work in the past two years, I started competing on [kaggle](kaggle.com) and [Analytics Vidhya](analyticsvidhya.com).
+  - excerpt: "After taking online courses in computer science and machine learning alongside fulltime work, I started competing on [kaggle](https://www.kaggle.com) and [Analytics Vidhya](https://www.analyticsvidhya.com).
 After going through 30+ competitions, I realised that most of them fit a certain pattern.
-Therefore, to speed up anyone's start in the ML comps world, I decided to publish a few templates for different competition types, that allow to explore relationships between variables, fill null values, do basic transformations, as well as establish a model baseline using state of the art Gradient Boosted Decision Tree models, such as LightGBM or Catboost.
-Czech out :wink: the posts section for those templates, more will be added as time goes on."
+Therefore, to speed up anyone's start in the (tabular for now) ML comps world, I decided to publish a few templates for different competition types, that allow to explore relationships between variables, fill null values, do basic transformations.
+The templates also show how to establish a simple model baseline using state of the art Gradient Boosted Decision Tree models, such as LightGBM or Catboost.
+No feature engineering or hyper parameter tuning is included (that's secret sauce for now).
+Czech out :wink: the posts section for those ipynbs (directly runnable in Google Colab), more will be added as time goes on."
-feature_row_center:
+# feature_row_center:
-  - image_path: /assets/images/about.jpg
+#   - image_path: /assets/images/about.jpg
-    title: "Good Vibes Only"
+#     title: "Good Vibes Only"
-    excerpt: "Oh and I'm Czech.
+#     excerpt: "Oh and I'm Czech.
 Did I mention that Czech beer is VERY good?"
     # url: "#test-link"
     # btn_label: "Read More"
     # btn_class: "btn--primary"
 ---

-{% include feature_row id="intro" type="center" %}
+{% include feature_row id="intro" type="left" %}

-{% include feature_row id="feature_row_center" type="center" %}